chrispanag/personal-blog/content/posts/i-didnt-install-signal-for-privacy/index.md

 After portability, we need to discuss about **interoperability**, which in this case is the ability to contact people that are are using different chat applications than the one you are using.
 The way email and SMS already work.

-Although this is still far-fetched, we need to finally start addressing it
+Although this is still far-fetched, we need to finally start addressing it.
 ## Further reads

 * [What is ActivityPub?](https://www.jeremydormitzer.com/blog/what-is-activitypub.html)